-- In addition to cubicle space and computer, a cell phone will be provided for offsite home visits. - The CDD has multiple rooms equipped with one-way mirrors/sound systems, and video recording capacity for live supervision - Interns will be expected to use their personal vehicles for travel to local home and metro community sites (unless traveling with the PHT or ASEC team).
+- In addition to cubicle space and computer, a cell phone will be provided for offsite home visits. - The CDD has multiple rooms equipped with one-way mirrors/sound systems, and video recording capacity for live supervision

+- The CDD has rooms equipped to deliver telehealth services. - Interns will be expected to use their personal vehicles for travel to local home and metro community sites (unless traveling with the PHT or ASEC team).
 Interns will be reimbursed for mileage by their respective CDD program. - Travel to clinics at local and outreach community locations will take place in CDD/UNM vehicles - unless the Intern has made alternate plans to use their vehicle.
 In these instances, (i.e. the Intern selects to use their own vehicle when group travel is an option) mileage will not be reimbursed unless approved by the program director. - During outreach travel, Interns will be reimbursed for hotel costs, and daily per diem at standard rates set by the University.